|

 butt off for many years saving,

-you have accumulated financial assets and are ready to retire.
+Your financial assets have accumulated and you are ready to retire.
 All of the arrows

 are pointing up and you are good to go.